 Adjusted EBITDA Definition and Calculation

 The EBITDA measurement of cash flow from operations often only tells the owner or buyer of a business part of the story.
 In most private businesses, certain forms of income and expenses are not standard.
 Instead, it is safe to say anomalies related to certain income and/or expenses may exist.
-Accordingly, to get a true picture of the business’s cash flow, an outside party will need to ‘adjust’ the EBITDA measurement.
-In doing so, the EBITDA is normalized.
+Accordingly, to get a true picture of the business’s cash flow, an outside party will need to normalize EBITDA measurement.
+By normalizing EBITDA, a business buyer is better able to compare the cash flow from one business to another.
 In fact, another name used by M&A advisors for Adjusted EBITDA is ‘Normalized EBITDA’.

 A few of the adjustments made to normalize EBITDA may include: